-Dr. Moore is a Licensed Psychologist and Assistant Professor in the Department of Psychology at Eastern Kentucky University.
+Dr. Moore is a Licensed Psychologist and Associate Professor in the Department of Psychology at Eastern Kentucky University.
+She is an expert on the Collaborative Assessment and Management of Suicidality.
 She holds a Ph.D. in Clinical Psychology from The Catholic University of America, where she trained in the Collaborative Assessment and Management of Suicidality (CAMS) and conducted research on CAMS.
 She regularly trains clinicians in CAMS, as well as advocates on behalf of suicide prevention in her role as chair of the Kentucky Suicide Prevention Group, Inc., a statewide suicide prevention nonprofit.
 She has conducted military suicide bereavement research at the University of Kentucky and suicide treatment research at the Robley Rex Veterans Affairs Medical Center in Louisville.
+Dr. Moore is a Secondary/Assessment Supervisor to interns and leads the "Suicide Prevention and Intervention" Internship Specialization.
+She also teaches didactic seminars on suicide and postraumatic growth.